Rutger505/Useful-Autoclicker/README.md

 ## How to download

 ### Downloading <ins>without</ins> JDK(Java) installed
-* Install Java JDK from here: https://www.oracle.com/java/technologies/downloads/
+* Install Java SE from here: https://www.java.com/en/download/
 * Choose your correct operating system and download the installer
 * Click on the latest release on the right side
 * Click on the file "Useful Autoclicker.jar"